 Compiled by Courtney Santos and Amanda Wortman

 In November, as I drove from L.A. to San Francisco, I picked up an audiobook of the Hunger Games.
 After all, I was starting an inquiry into teenage girls’ fandoms and fanfiction practices.
 Having read literature on fanfiction and learning, I felt prepared to hack into the very roots of popular teen fandoms.
-My audio-archival research did little good, however, since when I ventured into forums, fanfiction aggregators, and blogs, I discovered that the most popular fanfic topics were pop music artists and TV
+My audio-archival research did little good, however, since when I ventured into forums, fanfiction aggregators, and blogs, I discovered that the most popular fanfic topics were pop music artists and TV stars.

 In early February of this year, I visited a middle school near a historic district in Chinatown.
 The school is one hundred years old with a rich colonial history.
 I met Gary, the head of information technologies at the school, who is also a math teacher.
 Gary mentioned to me he wants to develop an app to help their 800 students learn about the school’s heritage.
-In the past, the school had students fill up a booklet by answering a list of twenty or so predetermined questions, like naming a celebrity
+In the past, the school had students fill up a booklet by answering a list of twenty or so predetermined questions, like naming a celebrity alumni.

 Classroom and afterschool programs sometimes organize competitions or recitals as a way to connect parents and friends with student achievements, generating excitement and motivation for all involved.
 Fashion Camp provides an example of how openly networked practices with new media, or environments that design links between institutions, home, and interest communities, engage parents with student classroom practices.
-For example, the Fashion Camp Facebook page is host to a great deal of content shared by An

 Guest blogger biography: Stephen Paolini is a junior at Winter Park High School in Winter Park, Florida.
 His interest in the concept of interest-driven community stems from his experiences with his unique family structure and the International Baccalaureate program, an internationally constructed college prep program created to provide a rigorous all-around curriculum.
-With a passion for connected learning, Stephen has always been interested in gaming, education and the integrated role they play in a modern
+With a passion for connected learning, Stephen has always been interested in gaming, education and the integrated role they play in a modern society.

 This is the second in a series of posts that explores the tensions between innovation and convention, and what it means for the design of Connected Learning Environments.
 This post focuses on blended learning spaces and their affordances for innovation and conflict.